Training Without Treats: Effective Alternatives From A Cat Trainer

 If your cat has an annoying behavior that you tend to yell at them for like jumping on the counters, you may have accidentally used this reinforcer before.
 Cats actually really like humans they’re bonded to and are more willing to work for attention than we give them credit for.
 Keep in mind that even bad attention can reinforce a behavior which is part of why squirt bottles don’t work as a training method.

 To use this reinforcer, praise your cat!
 It really is that easy to do.
 That said, cats may not always be willing to work for praise, and depending on your cat’s preferences, you may only find this effective for some behaviors.
-This can always be used in combination with another reinforcer to make it more effective so don’t feel limited to one type of reinforcer.
+This can always be used in combination with another reinforcer or doubling up on the attention with petting to make it more effective.
+Don’t feel limited to one type of reinforcer.

 Play